Contact Address Details:

 which is arranged a circular buffet table.

-a conglomeration of gilt chains and plastic ivy.
+punctuated by a conglomeration of gilt chains and plastic

 In imitation this would be kitch, but Al Amir is a glorious